Kreusada/Kreusada-Cogs/docs/funandgames.rst

 .. code-block:: none

-    !stopwatch
+    ,stopwatch

-.. note:: ``!stopwatch`` is used for both starting and stopping the stopwatch!
+.. note:: ``,stopwatch`` is used for both starting and stopping the stopwatch!

 .. warning:: Please remember to use the syntax above.
 It is common for someone to instead use ``!stop``, which could interfere with someone if they're using Demaratus in a Voice Chat.